Mediocre Madrid can't keep relying on Benzema to bail them out of jail | Goal.com

 After a dead rubber in the Champions League against Club Brugge, Real face three stern challenges to test their title mettle.

-They travel to Mestalla next weekend to face Valencia, then Camp Nou to play Barcelona in the rescheduled Clasico, and finally host Athletic Bilbao.
+They travel to Mestalla next weekend to face Valencia, then Camp Nou in midweek to play Barcelona in the rescheduled Clasico, and finally host Athletic Bilbao just before Christmas.

-These matches will prove whether Zidane’s mean have really turned a corner because this lethargic victory over Espanyol did little to quell fears that Real's run of four successive wins in La Liga is masking their deficiencies.
+These matches will prove whether Zidane’s mean have really turned a corner because this lacklustre victory over Espanyol did little to dismiss the suggestion that Real's run of four successive wins in La Liga is masking their deficiencies.

 Madrid again lacked spark and flair, although given the injury-enforced absences of Eden Hazard and Gareth Bale, they at least had a valid excuse.

-Benzema, of course, had other ideas, creating some space for compatriot Varane, who finished calmly.
+Benzema, of course, had other ideas, creating some space in the area for compatriot Varane, who finished calmly.

 The centre-back is a cool customer, at both ends of the pitch, and showed no nerves as he tucked the ball home with his weaker left foot to dispel some of the tension among the home fans.